RosettaCommons/documentation/application_documentation/relax.md

 Metadata
 ========

 This document was last edited May 3rd 2013 by Jared Adolf-Bryfogle.
-This application in mini was created and documented by Mike Tyka, et al.
+This application in Rosetta3 was created and documented by Mike Tyka, et al.

 Purpose and Algorithm
 =====================